davidprush/davidprush.github.io/_posts/2021-10-29-it-commoditization.md

 ---
 layout: default
-title: Commoditization of Information Technology
+title: IT Commoditization
 description:
 ---
-# Commoditization of Information Technology
+# IT Commoditization
 [Go Home...](https://davidprush.com)

 Commoditization of Information Technology is a double-edged sword because “it loses its uniqueness and competitive advantage.”